 Yet it never happens.

-Perhaps the reason is because when they saw the results of the one serious attempt made early on, they decided that they’d rather not know.
-The South-Eastern Organ Procurement Foundation (SEOPF), the forerunner of UNOS, appears to have been a victim of its own success.
-They kept a registry for ten years, noting that “Rates of donor complications reported by the transplant programs may greatly underestimate the actual complication rates,” and that “UNOS admits that their report of 56 previous donors now listed to receive kidney transplants is an underestimate of donors who develop renal failure.”
+Actually, they did attempt a registry early on, but it appears that the information gleaned was such that they’d rather not know the grim truth.
+The South-Eastern Organ Procurement Foundation (SEOPF), the forerunner of UNOS, kept a registry for ten years, noting that “Rates of donor complications reported by the transplant programs may greatly underestimate the actual complication rates,” and that “UNOS admits that their report of 56 previous donors now listed to receive kidney transplants is an underestimate of donors who develop renal failure.”

 Zargooshi also says the claim that Iran has eliminated the waiting list is a flat out lie.